ajfisher/building-droids-with-js/slides2.md

 software and architectural principles.

-Over the last few years, some great work has been done in the node community getting JS to work with hardware like this - to the point where working with hardware using javascript is now extremely easy.
+Over the last few years, some great work has been done in the node community getting JS to work with hardware like this

 So today, I want to talk to you about that and how all of you can all start working with hardware with JavaScript and we'll see some of the great things